YousefAlselwadi/Yousef-cypress-e2e-b10/cypress/class-notes/11-04-2024 - Cypress Timeouts and Debugging.md

 		2. Child

-			Child commands are the commands that we can chain any CYp[ress command
+			Child commands are the commands that we can chain any Cypress command

 				- should
 				- type, click ( all the action commands )